Secretchronicles/main-website/content/en/news/2017-10-26-infrastructure.md

 repeating itself multiple times after it got disconnected from IRC, has been resolved as well.

-With regard to the move of the ticket system to alexandria, these plans are placed on hold for the moment due to lack of time.
+The plans to move the ticket system to `alexandria` are placed on hold for the moment due to lack of time.
 The mlmmj to Mailman conversion with the removal of Chessboard plus the OS upgrade have consumed quite a bit of time.
-These plans are not given up, though.
+Those plans are not given up, though.

 Many thanks go to Lauri (xet7) who conducted the OS upgrade, to Quintus for moving Chessboard+mlmmj to Mailman, and to [First-Root